-In The Waves Virginia Woolf achieves, not, as I will argue, an elimination of character—as perhaps she intended to—but a new method by which to express character, organized by a principle much like Roger Fry’s idea of “successive unity” as he expresses it in “An Essay in Aesthetics.”
-In “Mr. Bennett and Mrs. Brown,” Woolf agrees with Arnold Bennett that character is essential to “good fiction-making,” arguing that the reason the Edwardians have not succeeded in producing great literature because “they have laid an enormous stress upon the fabric of things.
+In The Waves Virginia Woolf achieves, not, as I will argue, an elimination of character — as perhaps she intended to — but a new method by which to express character, organized by a principle akin to Roger Fry’s “successive unity” as expressed in “An Essay in Aesthetics.”
+In “Mr. Bennett and Mrs. Brown,” Woolf agrees with Arnold Bennett that character is essential to “good fiction-making,” arguing that the Edwardians have not succeeded in producing great literature because “they have laid an enormous stress upon the fabric of things.
 They have given us a house in the hope that we may be able to deduce the human beings who live there” (BB 16).
 Thus she sees it as the task of the Georgian novelist to throw off the yolk of detail, of things, of the cataloguing of possessions and incomes, and to write against the grain, embracing the fragmentation that will necessarily come along with the breaking of years of traditional character building.
 In these lines and these convictions we see the seeds of the ideas that will eventually produce The Waves, a novel so dedicated to the destruction of the Bennett-ian conception of character, to doing away with the house and the fabric of things, to the reinvention of character, that characters become almost unrecognizable.

 In “Mr. Bennett and Mrs. Brown,” Woolf imagined the “prevailing sound of the Georgian age” as that “of breaking and falling, crashing and destruction” as novelists worked to dismantle the work of their predecessors.
 That Woolf figures this process of dismantling and reinvention aurally, even in 1924, is fascinating in light of the symphony of sounds and voices she produces in 1932, in The Waves, in which prose takes on the rhythm, shape, and sonic quality of poetry, carrying as much meaning in the aural experience it generates as in its content.
 The Waves, though it does bear some of the mark of fragmentation, does not operate through the sounds of crashing destruction that Woolf imagines in 1924.
 Rather The Waves is an intricate structure of sound, impression, and image, built up successively piece by piece, note by note, until, in its last section, it achieves a unity of expression and, with it, character.

-The Waves operates via time: its organizing principle is the the progress of the sun across the sky, marking the time in a day which symbolizes the life of man, set against the eternal, unending roar of the sea and its waves upon the shore.
-Time is at once constant, continuous, and progressive, segmented, successive.
-The novel follows its six characters through time, from their childhood up through the onset of old age and—in a few cases—death.
+The Waves operates via time: its organizing principle is the the progress of the sun across the sky set against the unending roar of the sea as its waves pound upon the shore: the cycle of the day — a man’s life writ small — plays out against the eternal.
+Time is at once constant and continuous and progressive, segmented, successive.
+The novel follows its six characters through time, from their childhood up through the onset of old age and — in a few cases — death.
 This progress, though, is not achieved by means of plot, but by impressions, by the arrangement of a series of sounds and voices, images and symbols, which build upon one another to form character over time, mimicking for the reader the experience of looking in detail at a Chinese landscape on a long scroll or listening to a symphony.
-Indeed, Bernard, imagines music as the only way to approach the impossibility of “giv[ing] the effect of the whole” (256) and likens his relationship with his friends—and thus the novel that has grown around and through them—to “a symphony, with its concord and its discord and its tunes on top and its complicated bass beneath” (256).
+Indeed, Bernard imagines music as the only way to approach the impossibility of “giv[ing] the effect of the whole” (256) and likens his relationship with his friends — and thus the novel that has grown around and through them — to “a symphony, with its concord and its discord and its tunes on top and its complicated bass beneath” (256).

 Fry, Roger.
 “An Essay in Aesthetics.” http://rci.rutgers.edu/~tripmcc/phil/poa/fry-essay_in_aesthetics.pdf